Getting Your Home Ready to Sell

 Subject Removal Date

 The deadline by which the buyer must remove all conditions or the contract collapses.
-Typically 7–14 days after acceptance.
+Timing is negotiated between parties.

 Completion Date

 When ownership legally transfers and funds change hands.
-Set by mutual agreement — usually 30–90 days out.
+Set by mutual agreement.

 Possession Date

 When the buyer takes physical possession.
-Often the same day as completion, but can be different by agreement.
+Often the same day as completion, but can differ by agreement.

 Inclusions